jklimonda/movies/README.md

 `curl -i -u admin:P@ssw0rd -X POST http://localhost:8088/actuator/shutdown`

-You can change username and apssword in application.properties, or remove them to use standard login.
+You can change username and password in application.properties, or remove them to use standard login.

 2. Just kill the process